btsdev/global_hotkeys/README.md

-# Python Global Hotkey Binding manager for Windows
+# Python Global Hotkey Bindings for Windows

 Use this library to set system wide keybindings for your code to respond to.